jfaraudo/Ising-model/README.md

-The algorithm is based on Dr Rajesh Singh blog with notebook resources in Physics. https://rajeshrinet.github.io/blog/2014/ising-model/ Adapted by Jordi Faraudo for teaching purposes at UAB
+The algorithm is based on Dr Rajesh Singh blog with notebook resources in Physics. https://rajeshrinet.github.io/blog/2014/ising-model/ Adapted by Jordi Faraudo for teaching purposes